 10 of 10

 Some of the best road trip memories likely involve turning the music up and rocking out to your favorite music with the open road in front of you.
-Rather than getting stuck with what's playing on the radio, download the Spotify app for the iPhone to find your favorite artists or music genre, and create playlists with the tap of your finger.
-It's free with ads and an ad-free premium membership is $12.99 that lets you listen even offline.
+Rather than getting stuck with what's playing on the radio, download the Spotify app to find your favorite artists or music genre, and create playlists with the tap of your finger.
+It's free with ads and an ad-free premium membership lets you listen even offline.